 Today's parent or caregiver has a huge array of baby and toddler forks and spoons to choose from.
-I've personally tested a number of these with my quadruplets and my older toddler.
+I've personally tested many of these at home with my own kids and babies.

 Some baby and toddler feeding implements are still too big for little hands and fists, whereas others are designed just for right handers (one of my quads is a lefty :)

 A few months ago I was introduced to a product that I really like and that all 5 of the toddlers in our house have really taken to.
 They're called Grabease from elli & nooli.
 Thanks to samples provided by the Grabease founder (and mom of 3) Maya Shalev, we have been testing these out in our household over the past few months.

 What I love about the Grabease are they are ergonomic forks and spoons that were designed with a baby's natural vertical grasp in mind.
 They have a choke-protection shield for safety and are recommended by occupational and speech therapists in feeding as they help promote independence and the development of motor skills.